This article was originally posted to the pre-magazine website in 2003 and was reprinted in the November/December 2020 issue.

 - As #2 above, however the group is vastly outgunned.
 Negotiations (throw in intrigue for extra zest) will be the best course of action.
 Perhaps the group starts a shooting war, retreats and sues for negotiated release of the Captain, crew and ship.

 - The world is TL 6.
 The Captain and crew are set up well and will actively resist being rescued.
 The captain will use his ship, guile and cunning to stay on this planet.

-- The locals are holding the Captain et. all in hopes of receiving official Imperial attention.
+- The locals are holding the Captain and crew all in hopes of receiving official Imperial attention.
 The PCs can try to bluff or tell the ugly truth.
-"We’re not the IN!
+“We’re not the IN!
 That ship you impounded belongs to the Bank of ______.
-We are being paid to retrieve the vessel (and crew if possible)."
+We are being paid to retrieve the vessel (and crew if possible).”